mattmurr/sociallyinept.dev/site/posts/hosting-my-static-site-with-aws.md

 cdk deploy
 ```

-On success, the CloudFront domain name should be printed to the terminal, serving
+On success, the CloudFront domain name is printed to the terminal, serving
-the same S3 contents when viewed in the browser.
+the same S3 contents from earlier in the browser.